prajwalit/RefreshJS/README.md

 [Node.JS Download](http://nodejs.org/download/ "Node.JS Download")

 ### Dependencies ###
-Go to your terminal and type:
+Go to your terminal and while in RefreshJS folder type:
-`npm install connect`
+`npm install chokidar connect`

 ### Start server ###
 Browse to your RefreshJS repository in your terminal and type: